 MackWoods tea estate

-This lovely tea estate offers some of the best Ceylon tea and a guided tour through the tea making process.
+This lovely tea estate is a must visit if you have just one week in Sri Lanka.
+It offers some of the best Ceylon tea and a guided tour through the tea making process.
 You discover exactly how tea is made from the plucking, right up to the packaging and of course tasting.

 Entry and Timings – Entry and a tour guide to the factory is provided free of cost with a complimentary cup of tea in the end.
 Buying tea is optional.
 Open from 0900 – 1800 Hrs, except Sundays.

 Kandy is a vivid town with a lively local bazaar.
 Not much to do but driving around offers beautiful sights – also just walking around the lake is quite lovely.
 You will encounter breathtaking views and waterfalls en-route –

 We skipped temple of the tooth, a popular Buddhist temple, which is known to house a relic of the tooth of Buddha.
 However, I did manage to click some pictures from outside.

 Sigiriya or the “Lion’s rock” is the most visited site in Sri Lanka and a renowned UNESCO world heritage site.
 Don’t let a week in Sri Lanka fly by before paying a visit to this popular attraction.